-Eligible youth in care16 nearing the age of 18 may enter into an Extended Care and Maintenance Agreement with their CAS.
-ECM provides youths with supports and/or a monthly living allowance until they reach the age of 21.17 The Ministry of Children and Youth Services pays an ECM amount of \$663/month to Children's Aid Societies for each youth.
+Eligible youth in care23 nearing the age of 18 and those who left care at age 16 or 1724 may enter into an Extended Care and Maintenance Agreement with their CAS.
+ECM provides youths with supports and/or a monthly living allowance until they reach the age of 21.25 The Ministry of Children and Youth Services pays an ECM amount of \$663/month to Children's Aid Societies for each youth.
 This rate has been in effect since 1994.
 Most CASs, however, pay a higher ECM rate to youth.
-The average is just over \$830/month, with actual amounts ranging from \$700 to \$1,000 month.18
+The average is just over \$830/month, with actual amounts ranging from \$700 to \$1,000 month.26